jserrats/tfm/tfm.md

 #### Burp Proxy

-Burp is a proxy focused on attacking web communications, edit and repeating requests, decoding data, and more.
+**Burp** is a proxy focused on attacking web communications, edit and repeating requests, decoding data, and more.

+#### Android Debugger Bridge (ADB)

+**ADB** is a versatile command-line tool that lets you communicate with a device.
+The adb command facilitates a variety of device actions, such as installing and debugging apps, and it provides access to a Unix shell that you can use to run a variety of commands on a device

+#### Apktool

+**Apktool** is a tool for reverse engineering 3rd party, closed, binary Android apps.
+It can decode resources to nearly original form and rebuild them after making some modifications.
+It also makes working with an app easier because of the project like file structure and automation of some repetitive tasks like building apk, etc.

 <div class="page"/>